matrix-org/matrix-spec-proposals/proposals/4230-animated-image-flag.md

 ## Unstable prefix

-Until stable, the flag will be `org.matrix.animated`.
+Until stable, the flag will be `org.matrix.msc4230.animated`.

 ## Dependencies